 Neither Gas Available?

 What if you don’t have either natural gas service available and there is not a propane tank at your home?
+If this case, you have some options!
 If you have space available on your property, you can check with your local municipality to determine if it is possible to place a propane tank at your home.
 The local propane company should be able to install a tank and run a line to your home making it possible for the installer to run the line to your fireplace.

 Another option is to install a set of electric fireplace logs.
 They plug right into a standard outlet and provide you with heat and ambiance with little to no professional installation required!